Greek workers join walkout over deadly train crash, call protests | Business

 The crash on Feb.
 28 has stirred public outrage over the crumbling state of the Greek rail network, and striking workers say years of neglect, underinvestment and understaffing - a legacy of Greece's decade-long debt crisis - are to blame.
 Many of the around 350 people aboard an intercity passenger train that collided head-on with a freight train while travelling on the same track were university students heading to the northern city of Thessaloniki from Athens after a long public holiday weekend.

-"We have an obligation towards our fellow humans and our colleagues who were lost in the tragic accident."
-ADEY, the umbrella union representing hundreds of thousands of public sector workers, also called for a day-long strike and protest over the "murderous crime".

-Students and teacher groups have said they will join the rallies.
+Other transport workers walked off the job in solidarity, disrupting metro, tram and bus services in the capital Athens.
+Ships also remained docked at ports as seamen participated in the labour action.
+Students and teacher groups have said they will take part in the rallies expected around midday in central Athens.
+They want authorities to thorougly investigate the causes of the accident.

+"It's not the time to fall silent, it's time to speak up and fight," a teachers' union said in a statement.
 Greece sold its state-owned railway operator, now called Hellenic Train, under its international bailout program in 2017 to Italy's state-owned Ferrovie dello Stato Italiane.

-The government, whose term expires this summer, has blamed human error for the crash but Prime Minister Kyriakos Mitsotakis appeared to accept some of the criticism, acknowledging decades of neglect could have contributed to the disaster.
+The government, whose term expires this summer, has blamed human error for the crash.
+Prime Minister Kyriakos Mitsotakis apologised on Sunday, acknowledging decades of neglect could have contributed to the disaster.
+Hours after the crash, his transport minister resigned.
+Mitsotakis handed the portfolio to one of his closest aides, state minister George Gerapetritis.

+On Wednesday, Gerapetritis was expected to meet transport experts from the European Commission, which has promised support, and make statements to the press after a two-day inspection at the crash site.
+(Writing by Karolina Tagaris and Renee Maltezou Editing by Mark Heinrich and Raissa Kasolowsky)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)